Last updated on November 17, 2025

 Worst Fears

 Journey into Nyx’s Worst Fears is a cheaper control effect than the 10-mana Mindslaver.
-On the other hand, its two black mana pips and exiling effect mean it might be worse overall than Mindslaver, at least if you’re looking to take control of our opponent as much as possible.
+On the other hand, the exiling effect means it might be worse overall than Mindslaver, at least if you’re looking to take control of your opponent as much as possible.

 Cruel Entertainment